U bent hier

 As a member of EuroHealthNet CGL has excellent relationships with sister organisations throughout Europe.
-Being part of this network allows us not only to access the very latest insights and innovative European practices, but also participate in study visits.
+Being part of this network allows us not only to access the very latest insights and innovative European practices, but also to participate in study visits.
 As regards the Healthy School theme CGL collaborates via the Schools for Health in Europe (SHE) organisation.
 International knowledge and experience is exchanged with partners and professionals.
 Examples from other countries are published online for professionals via Loketgezondleven.nl.
 CGL is cooperating in the European Joint Actions (JA) on Reducing Alcohol Related Harm (RAHRA) and in the JA on Chronic Diseases and Healthy Aging (CHRODIS).
-In 2016, the final year of these programmes, CGL is focusing on publicising the results.

 At Loketgezondleven.nl professionals can find information and interventions for health promotion and prevention in their (local) practice.
 Education professionals can visit Gezondeschool.nl to find out about the Healthy School approach.
 The Gezondekinderopvang.nl website is aimed at professionals working in nurseries and kindergartens.
 The knowledge and products on these websites have been provided mainly by our partners.

 CGL monitors how professionals use and appreciate its products.
 The number of visits to the websites and the use of products and services are monitored.
 By using the results from these data CGL can make sure that its activities are consistent with the needs of the local professionals.